Young Professionals Program

 A SDG leadership journey that rewires your thinking, transforms your mindset and creates positive impact!

 “I am honoured to carry the mission of the UN Global Compact forward in its efforts to mobilize businesses through its Ten Principles and in support of the Sustainable Development Goals”

 “It is abundantly clear that a much deeper, faster and more ambitious response is needed to unleash the social and economic transformation needed to achieve our 2030 goals”

-Global Compact Network Netherlands proudly presents the renewed and enhanced Young Professionals Program (YPP)*.
-This advanced leadership program is based on action-learning.
+UN Global Compact Network Netherlands proudly presents the Young Professionals Program (YPP).
+This program is based on action-learning.
 It is specifically designed for future leaders that are eager to:

 ✓ Embark on an exciting SDG-journey and step out of their comfort zone